dlindqu3/aws-resume-backend/README.md

 ## The Cloud Resume Challenge - AWS - Backend
 - The website [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) describes a sample AWS cloud project that involves hosting a resume copy on AWS
 - The background of the project is built with tools like AWS SAM, API Gateway, Lambda, and DynamoDB
-- My iteration of the project will follow similar guidelines, but will add other services / capabilities as I see fit
+- My iteration of the project followed similar guidelines, but  added other services / capabilities as I saw fit

 ### Steps to push code (without GitHub Actions)